amisq987/OLIST/README.md

 - Target marketing and retention strategies in high-CLV areas like São Paulo and Rio for better ROI.
 - Growth opportunities may exist in emerging cities like Brasília, Curitiba, and Salvador.
 - Regional adaptations may be needed for the North/Northeast to improve CLV, such as tailored logistics, local partnerships, or digital onboarding.

+# CONCLUSION

+In my exploration of the Olist dataset, I have uncovered several insights into the company’s operations:
+- Olist experienced steady growth over the period covered by the dataset, with a significant increase in sales around Christmas.
+- Sales trends showed that certain product categories are growing much faster than others.
+- Purchasing patterns indicate that customers are more likely to place orders at the start of the week.
+- The bulk of sales is concentrated in populous cities, particularly São Paulo and Rio de Janeiro.
+- Shipping durations vary significantly across different cities and are sometimes affected by postal strikes.
+- Despite many positive reviews, there are frequent complaints about shipping delays.
+Most orders are of low value, though there is considerable variation in the costs of orders.